nothans/dfs-optimizer/README.md

 ## Enter and Run the Code

 - Right-click on the Current Folder area, click _New_, and then _Live Script_
 - Name it “dfs.m” and open it
 - Copy and paste my MATLAB code from [GitHub](https://github.com/nothans/dfs-optimizer/blob/main/dfs.m)  into your new MATLAB Live Script.
 - Click “Save”
-- -Change the *salaryCap* variable to the salary cap to optimize for.
+- Change the *salaryCap* variable to the salary cap to optimize for.
 50,000 to 60,000 is a common range.
 - Click the *Run* button on the Live Editor tab

 ![Optimal DFS lineup using MATLAB](https://raw.githubusercontent.com/nothans/dfs-optimizer/main/optimal_dfs.jpg)